How to Fix Lagging and Freezing Issue in iPhones?

 1. Press the volume up or down button, along with the side button, until the power-off slider appears on the screen.

-2. After this, drag the slider to turn off your iPhone and wait for approximately 30 seconds.
+2. Then, drag the slider to turn off your iPhone and wait for approximately 30 seconds.

-3. Press the side button until the apple logo appears on your screen to turn it on.
+3. Press the side button until the Apple logo appears on your screen to turn it back on.

 side buttons of phone